Cosmo Gordon Lang: Towards ordination

 Lang's career ambition from early in life was to practise law, enter politics and then take office in some future Conservative administration.
 In 1887 he began his studies for the English Bar, working in the London chambers of W.S.
 Robson, a future Attorney-General, whose "vehement radicalism was an admirable stimulus and corrective to [Lang's] liberal Conservatism".
 During these years Lang was largely aloof from religion, but continued churchgoing out of what he termed "hereditary respect".
 He attended services at the nonconformist City Temple church and sometimes went to St Paul's Cathedral.
 Of his life at that time he said: "I must confess that I played sometimes with those external temptations that our Christian London flaunts in the face of its young men."

 In October 1888 Lang was elected to an All Souls Fellowship, and began to divide his time between London and Oxford.
 Some of his Oxford friends were training for ordination and Lang was often drawn into their discussions.
 Eventually the question entered Lang's mind: "Why shouldn't you be ordained?"
 The thought persisted, and one Sunday evening in early 1889, after a visit to the theological college at Cuddesdon in Oxfordshire, Lang attended evening service at Cuddesdon parish church.
 By his own account, during the sermon he was gripped by "a masterful inward voice" which told him "You are wanted.
 You are called.
 You must obey."
 He immediately severed his connection with the Bar, renounced his political ambitions and applied for a place at Cuddesdon College.
-With the help of an All Souls contact, the essential step of his confirmation into the Church of England was supervised by the Bishop of Lincoln.
+With the help of an All Souls contact, the essential step of his confirmation into the Church of England was supervised by the Bishop of Lincoln, Edward King.
 Lang's decision to become an Anglican and seek ordination disappointed his Presbyterian father, who nevertheless wrote to his son: "What you think, prayerfully and solemnly, you ought to do – you must do – we will accept."